Master of Global Business (MGB) program

 Choose your path around the world

-Our Master of Global Business is the only degree program in Canada that is set in three countries.
-You can now choose one of two "paths" to circumnavigate the North American, Asian and European business contexts:
+Our Master of Global Business is the only degree program in Canada that is set in three different countries, among North America, Asia and Europe.

 "In my estimation, about 80% of getting a job abroad is proving you're able to cope and thrive in new international environments.
 While I was in Austria, I interviewed for my eventual internship in Munich, Germany.
 Three short months later I was on a train to Cologne for an interview in what would eventually turn into my current position at Mazda's European headquarters," says Daniel McCombe.

-McCombe, a 2011 graduate and new analyst for Mazda Motor Europe, has reaped the rewards of living and studying abroad in the MGB Program."By physically being in Europe I overcame 80% of the challenge of job-seeking abroad and had all my energy to focus on the 20% that really mattered: making a great first impression through face-to-face networking."
+McCombe, a 2011 graduate and now working for EADS (parent company of AIRBUS) in Bangalore, India, has reaped the rewards of living and studying abroad in the MGB Program."By physically being in Europe I overcame 80% of the challenge of job-seeking abroad and had all my energy to focus on the 20% that really mattered: making a great first impression through face-to-face networking."